ferry91/code-challenge/README.md

 * Subscriptions
 * Subscriptions-internal

-These are the requirement to run the services locally:
+These are the requirements to run the services locally:

 * Java 11
 * Maven 3x